rmscode/binary-garden/docs/cloud/azure/entra-domain-services.md

 !!! note

     Microsoft never explicitly declares that you can't connect on-premises machines to Entra Domain Services with a site-to-site VPN nor do they state whether its supported or not.
 It is very much a gray area.
-There will be plenty examples of their careful wording in my notes below.
+However, there are plenty examples of their careful wording for what they do support.

 ## Use Case Scenarios

-### Common ways to provide identity solutions in the cloud

 IT admins often use one of the following solutions to provide an identity service to a applications that run in Azure: